sparisi/gym_gridworlds/README.md

 be white noise.

 ### <ins>Starting State</ins>
-The episode starts with the agent at the top-left tile.
-Make new classes for different starting states.
-For example, in `GridworldMiddleStart` the agent starts in the middle of the grid, while in `GridworldRandomStart` it starts in a random tile.
+By default, the episode starts with the agent at the top-left tile.
+If you want the starting position to be random (any empty tile), make the environment with `start_pos="random"`.
+If you want the agent to start in the middle of the grid, make it with `start_pos="middle"`.

 ### <ins>Transition</ins>
 By default, the transition is deterministic except in quicksand tiles,